 - Assumption Day (15th August) which remembers the death of Mary, mother of Jesus

-Green Monday, the first day of Lent, is a general public holiday where the schools are closed.
-Families go out for picnics or barbecues, but the only ‘meat’ allowed is octopus, which is not officially counted as meat.
+Green Monday, the first day of Lent, is a general public holiday where the schools close.
+Families go out for picnics or barbecues, but the only ‘meat’ is octopus, which does not officially count as meat.
 Traditionally the Greek Orthodox do not eat any meat during Lent.

 Immediately before Green Monday is Carnival weekend, celebrating for the last time before the 40-day fast period of Lent.
 Children dress up in costumes and there is usually a festival of music and dancing along the sea front areas of many cities.

-Ascension Day and Assumption Day are recognised in the Greek Orthodox Church, but make little difference to daily life.
+The Greek Orthodox Church recognises Ascension Day and Assumption Day, but they make little difference to daily life.
 Schools close on Ascension Day, but most shops and some businesses remain open.
-Assumption Day falls in the middle of the lengthy Summer break from schools, a time when many businesses are closed anyway.
+Assumption Day falls in the middle of the lengthy Summer break from schools.
+It’s a time when many businesses are closed anyway.

 Secular Cyprus public holidays